wilsonmar/SAP-HANA/README.md

 ## Versions
-First delivered November 2010, SAP HANA in solution release SPS11 added Advanced edition of XS (eXtended Services) running in the HANA database with run-time containers running
+First delivered November 2010, SAP HANA in solution release SPS11 added Advanced edition of XS (eXtended Services)
+<strong>apps running in the HANA database</strong> (without an additional app server)
+with run-time containers running:

-* JavaScript on Node.js (V8 instead of Mozilla SpiderMonkey)
+* JavaScript on Node.js XSJS (runs on V8 instead of Mozilla SpiderMonkey)
 * Java on TomEE
 * C++ via FastCGI

-Source control is Git/Github with custom support for Containers.
+Source control is Git/Github with custom support for Containers with HDI (HANA Deployment Infrastructure) that integrates with Jenkins and Garret.

 ## More About SAP
 * http://sapterm.com/